 Is it possible to increase the amperage in my breaker box?

 You could cause an electrical overload or even a fire if you boost the amps of one of your breakers without knowing what you’re doing.
-However, if you speak with an electrician and have their approval, the job is not too difficult.
+However, the job is not too difficult if you speak with an electrician and have their approval.

 Step 1: Turn Off the Power.
-When working on anything electrical in your home, always switch off the power.
+Always switch off the power when working on anything electrical in your home.
 Turn on a light or use an outlet to ensure it is turned off.

 Step 2: Take out the Panel.
 Remove the outer panel by unscrewing the screws and pulling the cover off.